 Featured coin collections are divided by dynasty and coin type.
 Each section is represented with a title four coin previews.
 Click on the previews to view that category’s full coin collection!

 This Ancient Chinese coins section was made possible only by the hard work of Adrian Loder (you may know him in our forum by the name of LiuYuanTe) and he holds full copyright over all featured coin scans and descriptive text.
 His wonderful work is duplicated here with his permission.
-You can (and should) view his full collection on his web page.
+You can (and should) view his full collection.
 Adrian wishes to point out that much of the information found here, and on the previously mentioned website, comes from David Hartill’s Cast Chinese Coins (ISBN: 1-4120-5466-4)—a book he describes affectionately by pointing out that any coin aficionado or trader should own it—and from Robert Kokotailo’s Calgary Coins website.

 All coin photographs and instructive text © Copyright 2006 Adrian Loder (Website)

 Primary sources: David Hartill’s Cast Chinese Coins (ISBN: 1-4120-5466-4), Robert Kokotailo’s Calgary Coins Website